Skip to main content

 • Realistic obstacle: Traditional IRAs, many 401(k) or similar plan withdrawals, and self-funded annuities can still be taxable in Hawaii.

-• Useful fact: Hawaii’s individual return due date is usually April 20, not April 15, and property-tax relief is handled by your county, not by the state income-tax return.
+• Useful fact: Hawaii’s individual income tax return due date is usually April 20, not April 15.
+Property-tax relief is handled by your county, not by the state income-tax return.

 • Best next step: Pull out every 1099-R, your last Hawaii return, and your county property tax notice or rent records before you ask for help.